 - a.
 Eligibility: A member with at least five (5) years of service who does not withdraw his/her contributions from the fund is eligible for a vested termination benefit. - b.
-Monthly Benefit: 2.35% of FAC (monthly) times years of service.
+Monthly Benefit: Same as for Normal Retirement above.
+Benefits may be reduced if they commence prior to Normal Retirement.
 Both FAC and Service are determined at the time the member leaves active employment. - c.
 Payment Form: Benefits commence when the participant attains his/her normal retirement age.
 Alternatively, benefits may commence at the early retirement age, applying the same reduction factors as are used for regular early retirement.
 The form of payment is the same as for Normal Retirement above. - d.
 Death Benefit: Upon the death of an inactive vested member who has not retired, the beneficiary may elect to receive an annuity as described under the Death in Service benefit below, with payments deferred until the member would have been eligible for retirement if the member was not eligible at the time of death.
 Alternatively, the beneficiary may receive a refund of the member's contributions, plus interest based upon a rate set by the Board of Trustees.